equinor/records/doc/format.md

 Records are intended to make exchange of RDF safer and easier.
 More details on motivation and background in [motivation.md](motivation.md)

 ## Record Format Summary
-Records encapsulate an immutable list of triples (an RDF graph).
-We call this graph the 'content' of the record.
+Records is an immutable collections of triples, forming an RDF graph.
+A record consists of at least two named graphs: a metadata graph, and a content graph.

-Records are implemented as a named graph, and the identity of the record is the IRI of the named graph.
+The metadata graph in the record is of type [:Record](https://rdf.equinor.com/ontology/record/Record), and the record's identity is defined by the IRI of this named metadata graph.
+The content graph on the other hand, is not of type [:Record](https://rdf.equinor.com/ontology/record/Record).
+Furthermore, the content graph is not allowed to make statements about the metadata graph.
+In other words, a triple, in which the subject is the id of the metadata graph, should not exist within the content graph.
+The metadata graph is connected to the content graphs with the [:hasContent](https://rdf.equinor.com/ontology/record/hasContent) predicate:

+    :metadataGraphId :hasContent :contentGraph1, ..., :contentGraphN

 The contents of a record are immutable by agreement and specification.
-The triples in the named graph in a record are of two types, content and the 'provenance'.
+If changes are made to the metadata graph or any of the content graphs linked via [:hasContent](https://rdf.equinor.com/ontology/record/hasContent), the integrity of the record is compromised.
 The schema is formalized in [record-syntax.ttl](../schema/record-syntax.ttl) and [record-syntax.shacl](../schema/record-syntax.shacl).
 Further, experimental, axioms are in [record-rules.ttl](../schema/record-rules.ttl)

 ## Namespaces